vikasontech/powerMockWithMockkKotlin/README.md

 # powerMockWithMockkKotlin
-Powermock example with mockk kotilin spring boot
+PowerMock example with mockk kotlin spring boot

-PowerMock with Mockk in Kotlin spring boot project.
+Try to mock static method like LocalDateTime (see class `SampleTest`)

-Try to mock static method like LocalDateTime
+You can also see how to mock static field using Mockk see class `SampleTestUsingMockk`